seanox/xml-micro-exchange-js/README.md

 CR: Service: Added optional ACME challenge function
 CR: Service: Added the support of the XSLT processor as a subdirectory of the application directory
 CR: Service: Added support of system environment variable LIBXML_HOME, LIBXML2_HOME or XSLTPROC_HOME
+CR: Service: Check of the availability of the XSLT process with the start of the service
 CR: Build: Added the creation of a package for Windows
-CR: Check of the availability of the XSLT process with the start of the service

 [Read more](https://raw.githubusercontent.com/seanox/xml-micro-exchange-js/master/CHANGES)